soonyz06/Broomburg/README.md

-for testing and learning concepts, so alot of stuff are scuffed (especially data architecture). not finalised version.
+for me to test and learn concepts, so alot of stuff are scuffed
 improved version of current data pipeline/architecture [here](https://github.com/soonyz06/Barra)

 # Data Analysis